buty619/nextjs-template/README.md

 ### Aditional INFO

 1. to make type check use `npm run typeCheck`
+2. to make prettier check use `npm run prettier`
+3. to male prettier fix use `npm run prettier:fix`
-2. to see state handle, use of classnames and manage of routs please go to /posts/first-post
+4. to see state handle, use of classnames and manage of routs please go to /posts/first-post

 ---